Sky burial: Participants

 Prior to the procedure, monks may chant mantra around the body and burn juniper incense – although ceremonial activities often take place on the preceding day.

 The work of disassembling of the body may be done by a monk, or, more commonly, by rogyapas ("body-breakers").
 All the eyewitness accounts remarked on the fact that the rogyapas did not perform their task with gravity or ceremony, but rather talked and laughed as during any other type of physical labor.
 According to Buddhist teaching, this makes it easier for the soul of the deceased to move on from the uncertain plane between life and death onto the next life.
+Although there are accounts from participants themselves describing signs of alcoholism to be able to handle the duty.

 Some accounts refer to individuals who carry out sky burial rituals as a tokden which is Tibetan for 'master' of the process.
 While a Tokden has an important role in burial rites, they are often people of low social status and sometimes receive payment from the families of the deceased.